Diaphoretickes: Diversity

 Diaphoretickes includes eukaryotes of very different morphologies, cellular structures, life cycles and habitats.
 They range from photosynthetic algae to highly specialized parasites and even large, multicellular organisms like land plants.
 As such, they include most of the Earth's biomass, with land plants alone occupying over 81% of the total planet biomass.
 Its major groups are: Archaeplastida, SAR supergroup, Haptista and Cryptista.
 Also included is a small group of single-celled flagellates known as Telonemia, which contains 7 species.

 Archaeplastida includes organisms with chloroplasts derived directly from a primary endosymbiosis event with a cyanobacterium.
 They amount to an estimated 450,000–500,000 species.
-Although known as plants by some authors, archaeplastids include many protists that do not belong to the multicellular land plants or embryophytes (such as mosses, conifers, ferns, flowering plants).
-These protists are primarily the red algae, glaucophyte algae, and green algae, from which embryophytes evolved.
+Known as plants by some authors, archaeplastids include many protists that do not belong to the multicellular land plants or embryophytes (such as mosses, conifers, ferns, flowering plants), these protists are primarily the red algae, glaucophyte algae, and green algae, from which embryophytes evolved.
 Archaeplastids also include two small groups of heterotrophic flagellates closely related to red algae: rhodelphids and picozoans.
 Embryophytes, green algae and red algae all evolved multicellular forms and complex life cycles independently, but embryophytes are distinguished by the retention of the zygote (fertilized egg cell) as an embryo, instead of its dispersal as a single cell.

 The SAR supergroup is named after its three constituent clades: stramenopiles, alveolates and rhizarians.
 The stramenopiles gather more than 100,000 species in total and comprise many heterotrophic unicellular or fungus-like organisms (e.g., oomycetes, labyrinthulids, bicosoecids, opalinids), but the described diversity is concentrated in the ochrophytes, the photosynthetic clade (e.g., diatoms, kelp, golden algae).
 They are distinguished by the presence of straw-like mastigonemes (flagellar hairs) in one of their two flagella, when present.
 The alveolates are unicellular protists primarily composed of three large, well-studied groups: ciliates (more than 8,000 species, mostly free-living heterotrophs), dinoflagellates (~4,500 species, many photosynthetic) and apicomplexans (more than 6,000 parasitic species), all of which are unicellular.
 In particular, dinoflagellates, apicomplexans and various smaller groups (e.g., chromerids) evolved from a photosynthetic ancestor and are collectively known as myzozoans.
 The rhizarians are a diverse group of mostly amoeboid unicellular organisms of very different lifestyles, such as the free-living radiolarians (over 1,000 living species) and forams (over 6,700 living species), the fungus-like phytomyxeans, the parasitic ascetosporeans, and the photosynthetic chlorarachniophytes.

 Haptista is composed of two groups of single-celled organisms with mineralized scales.
 The first are the photosynthetic haptophytes (e.g., the calcifying coccolithophores), of which there are over 500 living species.
 The second are the heterotrophic centrohelid amoebae, with around 95 species.
 Cryptista is a group of fully single-celled flagellated organisms, among which are the photosynthetic cryptomonads (more than 100 species) and related heterotrophs, namely the katablepharids and the species Palpitomonas bilix.